arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Cluster.md

     is reloaded as in step 6 before.

-Note that this means that any service that passes the initial validation step will be complete the install, upgrade or replace process, even if any of the consecutive steps fail (e.g. due to a runtime error encountered while executing the service's main file or a syntax error in a required file not referenced from the manifest directly).
+Note that this means that any service that passes the initial validation step will complete the install, upgrade or replace process, even if any of the consecutive steps fail (e.g. due to a runtime error encountered while executing the service's main file or a syntax error in a required file not referenced from the manifest directly).